Close Search

 Access

 In 1985, Montana started a Block Management program, which is a cooperative program between private landowners and Montana FWP.
-Block Management helps landowners manage hunting activities and provides the public with free hunting access to private land and sometimes to adjacent or isolated public lands.
-Currently, hunters can hunt about 8.8 million acres of private land for free.
-Program funding comes from the sale of various licenses.
-A regional Hunting Access Guide is published annually by August 15th, which lists the Block Management areas enrolled for that year and explains how to gain access to them.
+Block Management helps landowners manage hunting activities and provides the public with free hunting access to private land and, sometimes, to adjacent or isolated public lands.
+Currently, hunters can hunt 6.8 million acres of private land for free.
+Funding for the program comes from the sale of various licenses.
+A regional Hunting Access Guide is published annually by August 15, listing the Block Management areas enrolled for that year and explaining how to gain access to them.
 Call 406-444-2612 for more information.

 Montana Wolf Update

-The Montana wolf harvest for the 2024-2025 season is at 281 as of February 18, 2025.
-On average, around 300 wolves are being harvested per hunting season.
-Two-thirds of the wolves are usually harvested by hunters each year with the rest being taken by trappers.
-The wolf trapping and hunting season will end on March 15, 2025.
+During the 2025/2026 season, 247 wolves were harvested.
+On average, almost 300 wolves are harvested per hunting season.
+Over half of those wolves are typically harvested by hunters while the rest are taken by trappers.
+The wolf trapping and hunting season ended on March 15, 2026.
 We encourage hunters to have a wolf tag in their pocket if they are hunting in the western half of Montana.

 Additional Resources